medartus/url-preview/README.md

 # Url Preview 💻

-Url preview is an API providing metadata from any webpage.
+Url preview is an free API providing metadata, jsonld from any webpage.
+You can also get data to preview url like on facebook, linkedind or twitter.

-## How to use it ? 👩‍💻
+## Usage 👩‍💻

 You only have to do some http request to the api : `https://url-preview.herokuapp.com/api/v1`